 Following success in the "World Skiffle Championships", The Vagabonds were invited to appear at The 2i's Coffee Bar in London's West End.
 The bar was the place to be seen and it lead to a theatre appearance where Vince was spotted by Tommy Steele's manager Larry Parnes

-During his time on the BBC TV show "Drumbeat"., Vince encountered many guest artistes, but it was the smallest artist who gave him the biggest problems yet paved the way for his Eurovision appearance.
+During his time on the BBC TV show "Drumbeat"., Vince encountered many guest artistes, but it was the smallest star who gave him the biggest problems yet paved the way for his Eurovision appearance.

 As theatre's closed, the night club circuit in the UK blossomed.
 Along with Vince's overseas and UK cabaret appearances he also became in demand with the blossoming cruise liner entertainment industry.

 The 1970s found Vince enjoying intermittent high seas adventures on cruise liners as they became more popular, whilst on dry land he was kept busy on the cabaret circuit with his new group, "The Clockwork Toys"